nico/clangtut/tut.markdown

 Tutorial 06: Doing semantic analysis with clang
 ---

+To differentiate variable declarations from function prototypes, we need to do semantic analysis.
+Again, clang can do this for us.
+Its Sema library is basically just an `Action` object that is passed to the parser.
+However, all this happens behind the scenes.

-Interface to sema is very minimalistic: Just a single function.
+The interface to Sema is very minimalistic: It's just a single function, `ParseAST()`.
+This function takes a `Preprocessor` object and an `ASTConsumer`.
 Behind the scenes, that function builds a `Parser` object and passes it an `Action` that does the semantic analysis.
-The `Action` builds an AST while doing this.
+This `Action` builds an AST while doing this.

 We can now get rid of our `MyAction`.
-Instead, we do now need an `ASTConsumer` (which will be deleted by sema).

-BTW: last param prints stats. clang is obsessed with having a low memory consumption :-)
+Instead, we do now need an `ASTConsumer`, which you can think of as an `Action` for Sema.
+The method we want to override iw `HandleTopLevelDecl()`, which is called (surprise!) for every top-level declaration.
+The method gets passed a `Decl` object, which is the AST class used for declarations.

+We want to handle only `VarDecl`s, and only those that are global and not `extern`.
+This yields

+    // XXX: does not print c in `int b, c;`. if (VarDecl *VD = dyn_cast<VarDecl>(D)) {
+      if (VD->isFileVarDecl() && VD->getStorageClass() != VarDecl::Extern)
+        cerr << "Read top-level variable decl: '" << VD->getName() << "'\n";
+    }

+Note that this is much simpler than what we did in the last part -- and it's more correct too.
+Yay.

-`ParseAST()` also calls `EnterMainSourceFile()` on the preprocessor.
-So don't call this yourself, else you get errors about duplicate definitions (because the main source file is entered twice into the pp's file list).
+Our new program is shown in `tut06_sema.cpp`.  `ParseAST()` also calls `EnterMainSourceFile()` on the preprocessor.
+So don't call this yourself, else you get errors about duplicate definitions (because the main source file is entered twice into the pp's file list), such as

-Example:

     predefines>:3:15: error: redefinition of '__builtin_va_list'
     typedef char* __builtin_va_list;